datafibers/df/README.md

-# kappa-streaming
+# Datafibers Kappa Architecture

-Kappa Architecture streaming project, that is based on a immutable log appender model.
+Datafibers Kappa Architecture is based on a immutable log appender model.
 This project provides an implementation of streaming a very large file using vert.x client to a vert.x server.
 Parsing data on server and sending the records to Kafka Queue.

 Then records are read by Kafka queue and processed by Apache Flink framework.